mvolkmann/NavigationStackDemo/README.md

 - "Role" can keep the default value of "Editor".
 - In the App subclass, add the "onOpenURL" view modifier to the initial view (ContentView here).
+- Launch the Simulator.
+The app does not need to be running in the Simulator.
 - In a terminal window, enter a command like these:

   - `xcrun simctl openurl booted NavStack://Canada`
   - `xcrun simctl openurl booted NavStack://Canada/Vancover`

+- The URLs above can also be links in an email or reminder.
+  Clicking these links will launch the app if it is not already running and will navigate to the appropriate navigation path.

 - The app will ask for permission to receive a URL the first time a request is received.